hakyimlab/scPrediXcan/README.md

 --non_effect_allele_column A2 \
 --beta_column BETA \
 --pvalue_column P \
---output_file results/test.csv
+--output_file 'results/TWAS_result.csv'
 ```

 Pipeline details:

-This should take less than a minute on a 3GHZ computer.
+This step should take less than a minute on a 3GHZ computer.
 For the full specification of command line parameters, you can check the [wiki](https://github.com/hakyimlab/MetaXcan/wiki/MetaXcan's-Command-Line-Reference) and the [turtorial](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).
 The output csv file is the TWAS result, and the detailed descriptions of each column are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial)

 You can download example data [here](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9).
 This may take a few minutes depending on your connection: it has to download approximately 200Mb worth of data.
 Downloaded data will include all the input data needed.